cilogi/cilogi-guides/offline/sample/contents/news/jasmine.md

 index: 601
 tag: news
 date: March 1st 2019
-expires: March 3rd 2019
+expires: March 23rd 2019
+description: Jasminum Rex is flowering in the Palm House.

 # Sweet Scented Jasmine

 ![Jasminum Rex](jasminum-rex.jpg)

 Jasminum Rex is flowering in the Palm House at the moment.
-It has an amazingly sweet scent.
+It has an amazingly sweet scent, and the largest leaves of any Jasmine.